 243km or 4+ hours driving time without stops.

-If you are breaking the journey into 2 days or more, the classic beachside towns of Lorne or Apollo Bay make perfect halfway points, with shopping, cafes and restaurants and easy hikes through rainforest and bushwalks to stunning waterfalls.
+If you are breaking the Great Ocean Road journey into 2 days or more, the classic beachside towns of Lorne and Apollo Bay make perfect halfway points, with shopping, cafes and restaurants and easy hikes through rainforest and bushwalks to stunning waterfalls.

-If spending more than 2 day on the GOR, then a night in Port Campbell will allow you to easily access the viewpoints to see the fairy penguins return to the beach after sunset, or even to get up early and enjoy the sunrise at the 12 Apostles.
+If spending more than 2 day on the Great Ocean Road, then a night in Port Campbell will allow you to easily access the viewpoints to see the fairy penguins return to the beach after sunset, or even to get up early and enjoy the sunrise at the 12 Apostles.

 Although there are many more than 12 limestone stacks stretched along the coastline, there are 8 visable from the viewing areas along the Great Ocean Road.

 The 12 Apostles are 272 km/167 miles west of Melbourne, approximately a 4-5 hour drive along the scenic Great Ocean Road.
 Return back via the faster M1, Princes Hwy which is 226km / 140 miles returning in around 3 hours.